CopernicaMarketingSoftware/Documentation/Yothalot/installation.md

 ```
 Now LZ4 is installed on your system.

-** Note that if you have to install the LZ4 library on each node in your cluster
+** Note that you have to install the LZ4 library on each node in your cluster
 if you want to use the compression functionality or on none if you do not want
 to use it.**